Esri/global-nav/SPECIFICATION.md

 }
 ```

+- If `search` is not specified, then it will not appear.
 - `image` may also be the hash id (e.g. `#search`) to the bundled globnav icon.

 ### GlobNav Account